 Tom regularly advises on issues arising under the Landlord and Tenant Act 1987, including whether s5 Notices have to be served, on avoidance schemes, and on enforcement against purchasers.
 He also frequently advises on the interplay between rights of first refusal and collective enfranchisement, including the relevance of s5 notices on the premium payable.

 Tom is a member of the Association of Leasehold Enfranchisement Practitioners (ALEP) and also lectures regularly on leasehold enfranchisement.
-In 2017 he gave lectures at conferences organised by News on The Block, ALEP, CLT and MBL.
+He has given lectures at conferences organised by News on The Block, ALEP, CLT and MBL.

 Landlord & Tenant